dariaphoebe/zephyros/README.md

 people, and we made a super-flexible window manager together.

 But Zephyros is overkill.
 The "any language" philosophy made for a fun toy, but at the cost of simplicity and efficiency.
+It also means adding new features is getting exponentially harder.

 So I'm forking Zephyros, as a new app called [Phoenix](https://github.com/sdegutis/phoenix).